Vibrating Panties Guide and Play Ideas

 -

 Fit check.
 Try it on at home with the underwear you plan to wear.
-Adjust magnet position to keep it nestled against the clitoris.
+Snug cotton briefs hold the magnet better than loose lace.
+Adjust position to keep pressure on the clitoral hood, not above or below it.

 -